-Full details on Degree Requirements are available in the GS Calendar 2017
+Full details on Degree Requirements are available in the Graduate Calendar 2017

 Every effort is made to accommodate students' individual needs and interests.
 In either the MA or the PhD degree program, students may take a full course outside the discipline of Political Science when work in another field is part of the agreed upon program of study.
 In each degree program, students may arrange for one full course to be taken as a Directed Reading or Research Course, with the agreement of a faculty member, when a particular topic or area of interest is not covered in existing courses in the program.
 A candidate may also petition our program to take a full course for credit at any approved university outside York to acquire training not available here.